jcapuano328/labataille-dice/README.md

 ## Dice
 Each activity has at least 1 set of dice.

 Each die can be tapped to increase it's value by 1.
 There is a "rollover" but there is no "carry the one".
-Meaning, when a die of 6 is tapped the value only "rolls over" to 1; the corresponding "left die", if there is on, is not incremented by one (the "carry").
+Meaning, when a die of 6 is tapped the value only "rolls over" to 1; the corresponding "left die", if there is one, is not incremented by 1 (the "carry").

 When a die changes for any reason, the results are determined and displayed anew.